-Meeting minutes are the written or recorded documentation that is used to inform attendees and non attendees about what was discussed or what happened during a meeting.
+Meeting minutes are the written or recorded documentation that is used to inform attendees and non-attendees about what was discussed or what happened during a particular meeting.
 Meeting minutes or notes are generally taken by a designated meeting minutes recorder during the proceedings so that an accurate record exists of what transpired during the meeting.

 Minutes usually include:

 - Decisions made by participants